 The normal process for submitting a case to the Tribunal remains that you meet as soon as possible with a priest, deacon, or lay ecclesial minister at your local parish.
 It is not necessary that you wait to attend a First Step session.
 The First Step sessions are an alternative opportunity to learn more.

-First Step sessions have been paused during the pandemic, and will resume in 2022.
+No upcoming First Step event is currently scheduled.
 Future sessions will be announced on this web page and via the Diocesan Memorandum.
 In the meantime, please call the tribunal or your local parish with any questions.

 Priests, deacons or lay ecclesial ministers who would like to discuss the possibility of hosting a First Step meeting in your parish or district should contact the Tribunal Office.